Debbie Herbst offers some top tips on managing patients who have had treatment outside the UK.

 - While questions or queries from the patient regarding your findings should be answered honestly, avoid making any subjective and inflammatory comments about care provided previously by other dental professionals.

 Debbie Herbst qualified from the Royal Dental Hospital in 1985 and gained further qualifications in public health, and community dental health.
 She spent 22 years working in salaried dental services, latterly as a senior dental officer in dental public health.
-She also held roles as trainer/coordinator for child dental health surveys in the Yorkshire Region, BDA accredited representative, and clinical representative on the BDA's Central Committee for Community and Public Health Dentistry.
+She also held roles as trainer/coordinator for child dental health surveys in the Yorkshire region, BDA accredited representative, and clinical representative on the BDA's Central Committee for Community and Public Health Dentistry.
+She joined the DDU in 2007 and spent five years as a senior dental claims handler before transferring to the dental advisory department in 2013.

 See more by Debbie Herbst